 Features Of Magisk – Root & Universal Systemless Interface :

-Allow you to do any system (vendor) modification without actually tampering the partitions.
+Let you make any modifications to your system (vendor) modifications without altering the partitions.

 MagiskSU: Open Source Root Solution